LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-light.md

 there is a light;

-extended stain of darkness
+extended stain

 that gets sliced.

 &nbsp;

-There is a light in the city,
+There is a light,

 that never dies;

-there is a light in the city,
+there is a light,

 each and every night.